akto-api-security/tests-library/remediation/RABBIT_MQ_DEFAULT_LOGIN.md

 ```

 In both the above codes, replace `newuser` with your new username and replace `newpassword` with your new, strong password.

-### Step 3: Regular Audit and Update
-It's a good practice to change login credentials periodically and leverage access controls, where needed.

-Remember, the first step to a secure system is removing any default logins because they are a primary target for unauthorized users.